 The AMP shall be initially reviewed and signed by the operator before submission to CAAM for approval.
+A Minute of meeting for the review conducted will be issued.

-2 copies of AMP and AMP checklist (initial AMP), shall be submitted to CAAM for approval.
+2 copies of AMP, AMP checklist and the Minute of Meeting shall be submitted to CAAM for approval.

 Once approved by CAAM, it shall then be distributed according to the Distribution List page of the AMP.